La Prohibida

-La Prohibida (in Spanish, The Forbidden Woman), previously "'La Perdida"' (The Lost Woman) is the stage name of Amapola López (born Luis Herrero Cortés, 1971), a Spanish pop and electronic music singer.
+La Prohibida (in Spanish, The Forbidden Woman), previously "'La Perdida"' (The Fallen Woman) is the stage name of Amapola López (born Luis Herrero Cortés, 1971), a Spanish pop and electronic music singer.

 Life and career

 1971-1996: Early life

 Her mother was from Valencia and her father from Basque Country.
 She left her parents' home when she was sixteen to work and study in several cities such as Barcelona, London, Rio de Janeiro and Rome.
 She began her career in show business in 1996.